How do death rates from COVID-19 differ between people who are vaccinated and those who are not?

 During a pandemic, you might see headlines like “Half of those who died from the virus were vaccinated.”

-Based on this headline, it would be wrong to draw any conclusions about whether the vaccines are protecting people from the virus.
-The headline is not providing enough information to draw any conclusions.
+Based on this headline, it would be wrong to conclude whether the vaccines protect people from the virus.
+The headline does not provide enough information to do so.

 Let’s think through an example to see this.